zellwk/zellwk.com/src/posts/2015-09-13-templating.md

 Now, try running `gulp nunjucks` in your command line.
 Gulp would have created an `index.html` and placed it in the `app` folder for you.

-Now, try running `gulp nunjucks` in your command line.
-Gulp would have created an `index.html` and placed it in the `app` folder for you.

 ![](/images/2015/09/index-html-by-nunjucks.png)

 If you opened up this `index.html` file, you should see the following code: